 Here is another freestanding tub but one in the pedestal design, which is a very elegant alternative.
 It has a 36-gallon capacity and an overflow of just over 16″ to give you an amazing opportunity to soak without huge water usage.
 It has a one-piece design that will work perfectly in any bathroom and boasts a durable design.

-What makes it special?
-The style and surface help to make this one of the easiest tubs to clean out there.
+What we liked: The style and surface help to make this one of the easiest tubs to clean out there.
 The heavy-duty design will see it lasting for a vast number of years, and this all comes at an excellent price.

-What cons did we find?
-The capacity may not be enough for some, and it may be a little bit of a squeeze for big and tall users.
+What could be better: The capacity may not be enough for some, and it may be a little bit of a squeeze for big and tall users.

 More features: 14” step-over height, wide ledges, slip-resistant surface, left-hand drain, tile flange, available in 4 colors

 Kohler is an expert in making high-quality tubs at affordable prices, and this is a great example of that.
 It has an alcove design that should perfectly slot into your space.
 On top of that, it also offers high durability and a wide choice of color options.
 The wide ledges also give you a lot of space for all of your things.

 What we liked: This is perfect for those with mobility issues.
 The sides are a little smaller to be easily stepped over, and the bottom has an anti-slip surface.
 It makes getting in and out of the tub as easy as possible.

 What could be better: Some users have reported some delivery issues, which can be a little frustrating.
 Apart from that, there is very little to complain about.